xaxam/tagh/readme.md

 # TAGH
 Version 1.0.0

 *Tagh* is a command-line tool to work with tags in plain text (markdown) files.
-There are two formats *tagh* can currently process: #hashtags and tags in YAML meta data headers.
+There are two formats *tagh* currently processs Twitter-style #hashtags in collections of text documents.

 ## Installation
 *Tagh* is a simple ruby script that depends on thor.
 Install the thor gem is you do not already have it: